 After the death of Merenre I, the Sixth Dynasty in the Old Kingdom came under the reign of Pepi II Nefer-Ka-Re for almost one hundred years.
 Pepi II is believed to have been the youngest ruler to ever ascend the throne in ancient Egypt.
 In 2284 B.C., when he ascended the throne after his predecessor Merenre I’s death, he was said to be only six years old.
-Because of his early ascension to the throne, Pepi II was able to reign for 94 years (or maybe 64 or 65-scholars differ on this number).
+Because of his early ascension to the throne, Pepi II was able to reign for 94 years (or maybe 64 or 65 scholars differ on this number).
 His throne name was Nefer-Ka-Re meaning “beautiful is the Ka of Re…”

 Pepi II's Parentage Issue

 There’s considerable confusion regarding the parentage of Pepi II.
 Traditionally it was thought that he was the son of Pepi I and Ankhesenpepi II.
 The discovery of royal seals and stone blocks at a recent time in South Saqqara prove wrong this possibly wrong, however.
 Many of those artifacts demonstrate that after Pepi I died, Ankhesenpepi II became the king’s chief wife by marrying Merenre.
-“King's Wife of the Pyramid of Pepy I, King's Wife of the Pyramid of Merenre, King's Mother of the Pyramid of Pepi II…" as it was inscribed on stones founded within the funerary temple of Ankhesenpepi II.
-Many Egyptologists, thus, believe that Pepi II was likely to actually be the son of Merenre.
+“King's Wife of the Pyramid of Pepy I, King's Wife of the Pyramid of Merenre, King's Mother of the Pyramid of Pepi II…" as it was inscribed on stones found within the funerary temple of Ankhesenpepi II.
+Many Egyptologists, thus, believe that Pepi II was likely actually the son of Merenre.

 The Reign Of Pepi II